Ameobea/homepage/src/blog/building-spf420-syncup.md

 For the most recent concert, I re-wrote the implementation of the visualizations entirely to be more performant and allow a wider variety of features.
 I used a 2D WebGL graphics engine called [PixiJS](https://www.pixijs.com/) to implement the visuals, and was very happy with the experience of working with it.
 I was able to implement the fireworks, animated stickers, and better cursor trails in a performant manner, providing a better experience to users with slower hardware.

 <blockquote class="twitter-tweet" data-dnt="true" data-theme="dark"><p lang="en" dir="ltr">Doing some performance tuning + stress testing on the <a href="https://t.co/OBKkrqFz0N">https://t.co/OBKkrqFz0N</a> site for next SPF420.<br><br>The crashes last concert were due to it hitting the file descriptor limit; will be fixed for next time!<br><br>Website&#39;s being overhauled to be high-performance even on low-end devices. <a href="https://t.co/jXVXGmWZVN">pic.twitter.com/jXVXGmWZVN</a></p>&mdash; Casey Primozic (ameo) (@Ameobea10) <a href="https://twitter.com/Ameobea10/status/1254197522395873280?ref_src=twsrc%5Etfw">April 25, 2020</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>

+## Future Work

+One thing that I'd love to do more of is create highly customized and artist/set-specific sets with more elaborate integrations with the web platform.
+I think it would be a lot of fun to do sort of "choreographed" changes to the site as a whole such as adding filters, adding little minigames that correspond to something going on with the visuals, or other fun things like that which can tie the site and the stream together.

+I'd also like to put even more effort into optimizing the performance of the frontend and making it display and function well on mobile.
+Although it will work on almost any modern smartphone, there's a lot of possibility to make things smoother for mobile viewers and I think there's more performance gains to be had as well.

+---

+Overall, this has been one of my favorite projects I've been a part of so far in my life.
+I got to work directly with artists who I love and listen to and be a part of a great group of people doing exciting creative work.
+I look forward to the future of what SPF420 / SYNC^UP will become in the future and can't wait to help build it!